goblivend/Vs-extensions/README.md

 ```

 ## to create one :
-go to `https://code.visualstudio.com/api/get-started/your-first-extension` and follow the tuto.
+go to  [the visual studio page](https://code.visualstudio.com/api/get-started/your-first-extension) and follow the tuto.